juspay/hyperswitch/docs/building_docker_images.md

 - standalone: These images contain the tag that was built with a `standalone` suffix, like the `v1.105.1-standalone` and `v1.107.0-standalone` Docker images.

-Our standalone Docker images differ from the release images in that the standalone images have some features disabled to allow running the application outside cloud hosted environments like AWS.
+The primary difference is that our standalone Docker images do not have some features enabled by defualt in order to support hosting of Hyperswitch outside AWS.
-As of writing this document, the standalone images exclude the `email` and `recon` features from the `release` feature set, while the release images are built from the Dockerfile, without any changes to the codebase after the tag is checked out.
+As of writing this document, the standalone images exclude the `email` and `recon` features from the `release` feature set, while the release images are built from the Dockerfile without any changes to the codebase after the tag is checked out.

 If you are building custom images and would like to mirror the behavior of our